Te Kete Ipurangi Navigation:

 Monitoring and reporting

 Word 2007 icon.
-TPU Annual and mid-year report (Word 2007 36 KB)
+TPU midyear report (Word 2007 36 KB)

 There is a requirement under the TPU MoU to report on outcomes and student achievement to ensure accountability for public funds.
 The midyear report is due on the 5th working day following the start of school term 3.
 The annual report is due no later than April of the following year.